Want to buy heckle discus fish.502-239-4732. Arnold

 Two fish will form a breeding pair which they sometimes keep for life.
 Add the female to a separate breeding tank and let her settle for about a day before adding the male.
 When they are both there, the morning sun hitting the tank will cause the spawning to begin.
 If conditions are favorable, the female will release her eggs in open water and the male will fertilize.
 During the spawn, the parents should be fed live worms, to keep them from eating the eggs.

 The female will release 5 - 20 eggs after each pairing, until up to about 300 eggs are laid.
 The eggs will scatter, landing on the plants and substrate, and possibly the glass sides of the tank.
 Keep the eggs oxygenated using an air pump.
 The eggs will hatch in about one to two days.
 For the next 3 to 5 days the young will be hang from the plants and glass until the yolk sac is absorbed, and then will become free swimming.
 At that time or before, parents should either be removed or kept constantly well fed.
 Feed the free swimming fry powdered dry foods and small live foods.
 See the description of breeding techniques in: Breeding Freshwater Fish: Barbs.
 Also see Fish Food for Fry for information about types of foods for raising the young.

-Giant Danios are extremely hardy and disease is not usually a problem in a well maintained aquarium.
+Giant Danios are extremely hardy and disease is not usually a problem in a well-maintained aquarium.
 They are primarily susceptible to Ich if good water quality is not provided.
-With any additions to a tank such as new fish, plants, substrates, and decorations there is a risk of introducing disease.
-It's advisable to properly clean or quarantine anything that you want add to an established tank prior to introduction, so as not to upset the balance.
+Remember that any additions to a tank, such as new fish, plants, substrates, and decorations, can introduce disease.
+Properly clean or quarantine any new additions to an established tank so as not to upset the balance.

-The Giant Danio is readily available in stores, online, and through mail order and is moderately inexpensive in price
+The Giant Danio is moderately inexpensive and readily available in stores, online, and through mail order.